sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

 }
 ```

-Of course, the try/catch we showed above now doesn't make sense for
+Of course, the try/catch we showed above (that "surrounded" the
+"switch by command ID") now doesn't make sense for this particular
-this particular command (this catch block made the one "above it"
+command (this catch block made the one "above it" useless), but, there
-useless), but, there were some commands that did not do any RPCs, so,
+were some commands that did not do any RPCs, so, that was OK - it was
-that was OK - it was already useless for some commands.
+already useless for some commands.

 The big problem was setting the configuration.
 While adding a retry
 was the first step, the problem was that even after a few retries, it